 Following approval of the high level allocations by NICE’s board, the chief executive will delegate to members of the executive team the authority to manage budgets that fall within their respective areas of responsibility.
 Members of the executive team may then delegate authority to individual budget holders for their specific areas.
 Budget holders are required to operate within the limit of their delegated authority as attributed to their role.

 Any major item of expenditure, which has not been included in the budgets, will require the preparation of either a small or full business case, depending on its size, for approval in line with the scheme of financial delegation.
-Any budgeted funds not required for their designated purposes revert to the immediate control of the chief executive, subject to any authorised use of virement.
+Members of the executive team are expected to return (through use of budget virements) any budgeted funds not required, to the control of the director of finance to fund business cases or other emerging financial pressures.

 Capital budgets may not be used to finance running costs (revenue expenditure) without the authority of the Department of Health and Social Care and the chief executive.

-Every new contract agreed with a third party after the annual budgets have been approved by the board of NICE must have a designated contract manager, who is similarly responsible for ensuring that these SFI are followed.

 Budget holders and contract managers